hypertokenx/research-notes/rag-overview.md

 This demonstrates why RAG evaluation must distinguish:

-- retrieval quality;
+- retrieval quality
-- evidence use;
+- evidence use
-- answer correctness;
+- answer correctness
-- faithfulness;
+- faithfulness
-- citation correctness.
+- citation correctness

 ## 3. More Context Is Not Automatically Better